-The beauty community is so over saturated with beauty gurus, a tonne of whom are flooding the site with videos every single day (kudos on the hard work ladies, but wow, over saturation), that you’ll be hard pushed to find a topic that hasn’t been covered elsewhere by someone with a large following, and of course big gurus videos and production quality tend to blow any new gurus videos out of the water, or at the very least dominate the first page or two of the search making it hard for new channels videos to get seen.
+The beauty community is so over saturated with beauty gurus.
+A ton of whom are flooding the site with videos every single day (kudos on the hard work ladies, but wow, over saturation) that you’ll be hard pushed to find a topic that hasn’t been covered elsewhere by someone with a large following.
+Offcourse big gurus videos and production quality tend to blow any new gurus videos out of the water.
+At the very least dominate the first page or two of the search making it hard for new channels videos to get seen.

-Of course, if you’re main goal is to be on youtube then once you feel like you’ve got a fairly decent following, once you’ve created a little community, that’s the time to start transitioning over to youtube and if you play your cards right you’ll be able to get most of your followers to come with you.
+Of course, if you’re main goal is to be on YouTube then once you feel like you’ve got a fairly decent following, once you’ve created a little community.
+That’s the time to start transitioning over to YouTube.
+If you play your cards right you’ll be able to get most of your followers to come with you.

 Another little side bonus from doing this is that when you launch your channel, your initial videos will be getting a tonne of views and engagement right out the gate from your insta community which will help give your channel and videos a little boost and hopefully bump them up the search results and into the what to watch next sidebar.

-While my advice is to target instagram for visual arts, it does depend what you’re doing.
-Look at the social media platforms available and decide based on what you’re doing where you think your content is going to fit best, and where you think you’ll be able to build the biggest following.
+While my advice is to target Instagram for visual arts, it does depend what you’re doing.
+Look at the social media platforms available.
+Decide based on what you’re doing where you think your content is going to fit best.
+Where you think you’ll be able to build the biggest following.

 I’d love to hear what you guys think about this.
-Do you think it’s possible to make it starting out on youtube nowadays or do you think you need to build up your following first?
+Do you think it’s possible to make it starting out on YouTube nowadays? or do you think you need to build up your following first?
 Let us know in the comment section below.